 Twitter stats inside an Excel sheet

 This is the most interesting part of this post.
-In fact, it is very interesting to know which stats are included in the Excel sheet in order to know with which information you will be working.
+In fact, it is very interesting to know which stats are included in the Excel sheet in order to know which information you will be working on.
 The Excel sheet is divided into five pages:

 - Stats: It contains the main stats of the hashtag.
 In this page you will find the general stats, the activity chart, average number of tweets per contributor, the contributors influence, the top languages and the top sources.